Make Me Happier: Evoking Emotions Through Image Diffusion Models: Abstract

 \section{Abstract}

 Despite the rapid progress in image generation, emotional image editing remains under-explored.
 The semantics, context, and structure of an image can evoke emotional responses, making emotional image editing techniques valuable for various real-world applications, including treatment of psychological disorders, commercialization of products, and artistic design.
-For the first time, we present a novel challenge of emotion-evoked image generation, aiming to synthesize images that evoke target emotions while retaining the semantics and structures of the original scenes.
+First, we present a novel challenge of emotion-evoked image generation, aiming to synthesize images that evoke target emotions while retaining the semantics and structures of the original scenes.
 To address this challenge, we propose a diffusion model capable of effectively understanding and editing source images to convey desired emotions and sentiments.
 Moreover, due to the lack of emotion editing datasets, we provide a unique dataset consisting of 340,000 pairs of images and their emotion annotations.
-Furthermore, we conduct human psychophysics experiments and introduce four new evaluation metrics to systematically benchmark all the methods.
+Furthermore, we conduct human psychophysics experiments and introduce a new evaluation metric to systematically benchmark all the methods.
 Experimental results demonstrate that our method surpasses all competitive baselines.
 Our diffusion model is capable of identifying emotional cues from original images, editing images that elicit desired emotions, and meanwhile, preserving the semantic structure of the original images.
-All code, model, and data will be made public.
+All code, model, and dataset are available at \href{https://github.com/ZhangLab-DeepNeuroCogLab/EmoEditor}{GitHub}.